 “Anyone who currently has a variable rate mortgage should be pleased that the Bank is still pointing to the second half of 2022 as the most likely time to move the key overnight rate up,” Laird says.
 “In today’s announcement, the Bank pointed to many positive signs of recovery including global economic activity, commodity prices – specifically oil, growth in the Canadian economy and household spending.”
 However, concerns remain around the employment rate for part-time and lower-income workers.

-The Bank would like to see the employment rate return to pre-pandemic levels before they move the key overnight rate up.
+The central bank would like to see the employment rate return to pre-pandemic levels before implementing a Bank of Canada interest rate hike.

 The Bank is taking a positive stance on life after the pandemic.
 Housing activity is expected to moderate over the summer but remains elevated as rates remain low.
 As well, the Canadian economy is expected to rebound strongly, led by consumer spending.
 The Bank points to evidence in the U.S and Europe where COVID-19 restrictions have been lifted in large parts of the country and continent.